dalibor91/nifi-dev/README.md

 ### Stopping Nifi

-If you wish to stop your nifi instance you can simply run
+If you wish to stop your NiFi instance you can simply run
 ```bash
 docker-compose down
 ```